sayan1886/blockarraygroup/README.md

 | Electronic Article Surveillance (EAS)               |
 | Promotion Tracking                                  |

+### A New Transaction Type

+Ordinary transactions on a blockchain typically are just a movement of an asset from one account to another.
+With Ethereum, there has been additional transaction types, *additional data* in which a user may interact with a smart contract.
+In order to adapt a blockchain for supply chain needs a transaction must be able to provide **EPCIS event information**.

 ## Object Naming Service

 In order to use DNS to find information about an item, the item’s GS1 Identification Key must be converted into a format that DNS can understand, which is the typical, “dot” delimited, left-to-right form of all domain names.
 As the purpose of ONS is to discover data and services associated with a GS1 Identification Key and multiple sets of data and services may exist for that key, the appropriate DNS record type is the Naming Authority PoinTeR (NAPTR) [RFC 3403].
 This record type contains several fields for denoting the protocol, services, and features that a given service endpoint exposes.
 It also allows the service endpoint to be expressed as a URI, thus allowing complex services to be encoded in a standard way.